MrGiddy/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 * You have to use map
 * You are not allowed to use for or while
 * Your file should be max 3 lines

+### 102-complex_delete.py

+Write a function that deletes keys with a specific value in a dictionary.

+* Prototype: def complex_delete(a_dictionary, value):
+* If the value doesn’t exist, the dictionary won’t change
+* All keys having the searched value have to be deleted
+* You are not allowed to import any module